jhudson8/smocks/README.md

 * use a RESTful API to make configuration changes programatically
 * Replay exports from HAR files
 * be able to use as a direct proxy to real service endpoints
+* provide a simple database-like API that works with your smocks state

 Docs